mdn/content/files/en-us/web/javascript/guide/grammar_and_types/index.md

 - and {{Glossary("Object")}}

 Although these data types are relatively few, they enable you to perform useful operations with your applications.
 [Functions](/en-US/docs/Web/JavaScript/Guide/Functions) are the other fundamental elements of the language.
-You can think of objects as named containers for values, and functions as procedures that your script can perform.
+While functions are technically a kind of object, you can think of objects as named containers for values, and functions as procedures that your script can perform.

 ### Data type conversion